ydsingh/alexa/guides/cli/common-cli-use-cases.md

 When you run this command, you will get a list of skills to choose from, so you don't need to look up the skill id.
 If you know the skill id already, more power to ya!

+> ***Note - when you clone a skill it will overwrite any local changes you have if you are not cloning into an empty directory.
+Use with caution!***

 # Deploying a skill

 Once you have made changes to your skill, you should deploy those changes.
 The first time (ever) that you've deployed your skill will require using `ask deploy` to deploy all the parts of your skill.
 However later on, you only have to deploy those things which have changed.
 By specifying the `--target` option, you can only deploy the parts you have changed.